beaupletga/Simple-Neural-Network-from-scratch/README.md

 Simple-Neural-Network-from-scratch

 I implemented a feed forward neural network from scratch.
+Of course, i haven't coded all the functions possible, for instance, I only coded 4 activation functions.
+It's isn't complicated but it's going to add more lines and reduces the understanding (that's why i didn't do it)

 Here some features :

 - choose the number of hidden layer and neurons
 - add l2 or l1 regularization